 Application of a logo with a transparent background

-Most often, such logos are found on companies’ websites, pages in social networks, in blogs about products or advertising posts.
+Most often, such logos are found on companies’ websites, pages in social networks, blogs about products or advertising posts.

 The main reason why companies choose logos with transparent backgrounds is the “flexibility” of those – such logos easily fit the design of any website, nicely match any color palette used on the web page and are quite in harmony with any other elements.

 Lately, logos have been used more often as watermarks (also found on bills of any currency in the world).
-This allows to make products unique and prevent faking, which brings us another advantage – they can be used as a legal guarantor of quality and genuine.
+This allows us to make products unique and prevent faking, which brings us another advantage – they can be used as a legal guarantor of quality and genuineness.

 All wedding photographers add their logos to clients’ pictures, which is, in fact, advertising free of charge.
 The newlyweds will certainly send the pictures out to everyone they know, making them notice the brand of the creator of such photographic masterpieces.
 And that will also spread the word in social networks where it’s often not easy to understand who the author of the picture is and where they can be found.

 Image formats for logos with transparent backgrounds

 However, logos have one unfortunate feature.
 Not all modern image formats may serve well when it comes to creating and saving ready results.
 In this section, we’ll tell you about the optimal ones.

 This is, probably, the most popular option which is, basically, a raster image format allowing to save compressed images with minimum quality losses.
 It was invented at the end of the 20th century, precisely, in 1996, as an unofficial (pirated) version of GIF which was popular then.

 Probably, it became popular because of its convenience and the wide range of abilities it provided image editors with.
 Another advantage is: PNG is supported by all modern editing software (Adobe Photoshop, Adobe Lightroom and Illustrator, etc.).

-Over 80% of modern logos were created in this format and have been used on web pages of many successful businesses.
+Over 80% of modern logos were created in this format and have been used on the web pages of many successful businesses.